roshan-k-patel/aws-customer-chatbot-lambda-function/README.txt

-Lambda function used to take slot intents from Amazon Lex and use them as elements of a google search query using googlesearch and bs4 imports.
+Lambda function used to take slot intents from Amazon Lex and use them as elements of a google search query using googlesearch and bs4 libraries.

 NOTE: To use with aws Lambda, site packages and .cfg file put into one zip with no additional directories.
 May also possibly require files in the scripts folder, so include them to be safe as well.